Maximizing Performance

 The efficiency of our MPD system has been tested and documented.

-Treeless saddles which are truly treeless (without any rigid or semi-rigid components) tend to maintain a constant contact on the horse, whereas a saddle with a rigid or semi-rigid tree or tree components will have periods of intermittent contact as the horse bends and flexes.
-The constant, pliable contact is stabilizing and beneficial for muscle development but also tends to trap heat on the horse's back.
+Truly treeless saddles (without any rigid or semi-rigid components) tend to maintain a constant contact on the equine, whereas a saddle with a rigid or semi-rigid tree or tree components will have periods of intermittent contact as the equine bends and flexes.
+The constant, pliable contact is stabilizing and beneficial for muscle development but also tends to trap heat on the equine's back.

-Heat and moisture dissipation, along with dynamic weight distribution & freedom of movement are keys to keeping the horse's back healthy and happy.
-Accordingly; dynamic weight distribution is also an excellent way for the riders to remain strong, balanced and in tune with the horse.
+Heat and moisture dissipation, along with dynamic weight distribution & freedom of movement are key to keeping the horse's back healthy and happy.
+Accordingly; dynamic weight distribution is also an excellent way for the riders to remain strong, balanced and in tune with the equine.

-Solid white patches of hair showing on the horse are normally only present when a solid tree is causing unrelenting, extreme pressure resulting in substantial damage to the hair follicles and underlying tissues.
+Solid white patches of hair showing on equines are normally only present when a solid tree is causing unrelenting, extreme pressure resulting in substantial damage to the hair follicles and underlying tissues.
 This issue is much more concerning that white hair roaning.

 It is not uncommon for the appearance of white hairs to be delayed.
 Sometimes, they will not show until shed-out begins.
 If you are transitioning from an ill-fitting saddle to treeless and white hairs appear after a few months, this does not always indicate improper fit from the treeless saddle.
 These hairs could be a result of the previous saddle with improper fit and a delayed response.